-10.3 Enforcement
+10.5 Enforcement

-The council has statutory powers to against breaches of enforce planning advertisement controls. and Although in many cases breaches occur through a misunderstanding of the controls themselves, there are nevertheless others that represent deliberate flouting.
+The council has statutory powers to enforce against breaches of planning and advertisement controls.
+Although in many cases breaches occur through a misunderstanding of the controls themselves, there are nevertheless others that represent deliberate flouting.
 In the first instance resolution of the breach is normally sought through the submission of a retrospective application - although in the case of Listed Buildings this will not absolve an owner from the criminal offence committed by altering such a building without prior consent.